caedmon5/xkb-custom-keyboard/docs/CUSTOM_KEYBOARDS.md

 To make the layout visible in your input method selector:

-Edit `/usr/share/X11/xkb/rules/evdev.xml` and add information about the layout file you saved in `symbols/` above.
-The following example is for my Old English layout; if you have designed or are using a different file, replace this information with your own.
-Make sure to insert this block within the `<layoutList>` section of the XML file.
+Edit `/usr/share/X11/xkb/rules/evdev.xml` on your local system and add information about the layout file you saved in `/usr/share/X11/xkb/symbols/`.
+The following example is for my Old English layout and is already included in [`rules/evdev.mxl`](rules/evdev.xml) in this repository.
+If you have designed or are using a different file, replace this information with your own.
+Make sure to insert this block within the `<layoutList>` section of `evdev.xml` on your local system.
 Placing it elsewhere will prevent the system from recognizing the layout.

 ```xml
 <layout>